Our Travelationship in Review: March 2016

 Umm, where did March go?
-Our intention was to slow down by house sitting, get caught up on our blog posts and solidify some plans for the next year.
+Our intention was to slow down by house-sitting, catch up on our blog posts, and solidify some plans for the next year.
 It is now April, and the only goal we conquered was our house sit.

-Mostly, because of the weather we didn’t spend nearly as much time exploring the area as we wanted.
-Early in the month, we were able to take a two-day road trip through the beaches of Normandy and onward to Mont St. Michel.
-The weather was cold but worth every second.
-One day we would like to return and explore the area at a slower pace.
+Mostly, because of the weather, we didn’t spend nearly as much time exploring the area as we wanted.
+Early in the month, we took a two-day road trip through the beaches of Normandy and onward to Mont Saint-Michel.
+The weather was cold, but it was worth every second.
+One day, we would like to return and explore the area at a slower pace.

-We were also able to spend one day in Fontevraud at the Fontevraud Abbey.
+We were also able to spend a day at Fontevraud Abbey in Fontevraud.
 We are still in awe over how much we enjoyed this place.
-One midday we spent a few hours with Global Greeters, Antoine, and Janna, in Angers learning about the history and architecture of the city.
+One midday, we spent a few hours with Global Greeters, Antoine, and Janna, in Angers, learning about the history and architecture of the city.
 And we admit we ate McDonald’s more than once during our time here.
 Shameful, we know, but we couldn’t help ourselves.

-Overall, March gave us time to eat a lot of home-cooked meals, catch up on some TV and Netflix shows, and remind us that we have no interest to start our own guest house.
+Overall, March gave us time to eat a lot of home-cooked meals, catch up on some TV and Netflix shows, and remind us that we have no interest in starting our own guest house.

 The Stops